objectcomputing/TheAceOrb/index.markdown

     {% assign latest_rel = sorted_rel | first %}
 {% endif %}

+{% include tobeincluded %}
-### Vintage OCI TAO - 2.2a and older
+### Downloading OCI TAO - 2.2a and older releases

-TAO 2.2a and older releases are available for download via the "Download links" menu shown above.
+TAO 2.2a and older releases are [available for download here](http://theaceorb.com/downloads)